piotrulos/MSCModLoader/Visual Studio templates/README.md

 # Visual studio templates

-Here are visual studio templates for MSCLoader, for manual copy and VSIX installer.
+Here are the Visual Studio templates for MSCLoader, in case you want to copy them manually.